 About Dr. Fontaine

-Dr. Fontaine has been practicing medicine for over a decade.
-Within his career, he has gained ample experience performing minimally invasive extrapleural pneumonectomy (EPP) and pleurectomy/decortication (P/D) surgeries—the 2 standard surgical treatments for pleural mesothelioma.
+Within his career, Dr. Fontaine has gained ample experience performing extrapleural pneumonectomy (EPP) and pleurectomy/decortication (P/D) surgeries — the two standard surgical treatments for pleural mesothelioma.

 Due to his expertise in surgically treating mesothelioma, Dr. Fontaine works very closely with other specialized oncologists to ensure patients receive the best care possible.